-Impacts were assessed at the Caza level, including the representative roads, for all activities under the scope of work, and worst-case scenario impacts were considered following the grading methodology established by the Lebanese Ministry of Environment, detailed in Decision No 261/1 dated 2015 (refer to classification/grading methods in Annex 3).
+At this stage, as the exact roads to be maintained are not yet determined, impacts were assessed at the Caza level, including the representative roads, for all activities under the scope of work, and worst-case scenario impacts were considered.
+The adopted grading methodology is detailed in Annex 3.